Molecule

-A molecule is a group of two or more atoms held together by attractive forces known as chemical bonds; depending on context, the term may or may not include ions which satisfy this criterion.
+A molecule is a group of two or more atoms that are held together by attractive forces known as chemical bonds; depending on context, the term may or may not include ions that satisfy this criterion.
 In quantum physics, organic chemistry, and biochemistry, the distinction from ions is dropped and molecule is often used when referring to polyatomic ions.

 A molecule may be homonuclear, that is, it consists of atoms of one chemical element, e.g. two atoms in the oxygen molecule (O2); or it may be heteronuclear, a chemical compound composed of more than one element, e.g. water (two hydrogen atoms and one oxygen atom; H2O).
 In the kinetic theory of gases, the term molecule is often used for any gaseous particle regardless of its composition.
 This relaxes the requirement that a molecule contains two or more atoms, since the noble gases are individual atoms.
 Atoms and complexes connected by non-covalent interactions, such as hydrogen bonds or ionic bonds, are typically not considered single molecules.

 Concepts similar to molecules have been discussed since ancient times, but modern investigation into the nature of molecules and their bonds began in the 17th century.
 Refined over time by scientists such as Robert Boyle, Amedeo Avogadro, Jean Perrin, and Linus Pauling, the study of molecules is today known as molecular physics or molecular chemistry.

 Etymology

 According to Merriam-Webster and the Online Etymology Dictionary, the word "molecule" derives from the Latin "moles" or small unit of mass.
-The word is derived from French molécule (1678), from New Latin molecula, diminutive of Latin moles "mass, barrier".
+The word is derived from French molécule (1678), from Neo-Latin molecula, diminutive of Latin moles "mass, barrier".
 The word, which until the late 18th century was used only in Latin form, became popular after being used in works of philosophy by Descartes.